Bats & the Ecosystem

 The ability to consume large quantities of insects (up to 50% of their body weight) every night makes the bat an important accomplice to farmers.
 Bats are known to reduce crop damage and limit the need for pesticides.

 Unfortunately, bats evoke a lot of fear in people.
 This is often the result of harmful myths and misconceptions.
 Bats, like most other wildlife, prefer to avoid contact with humans and will not attack unprovoked.
-When a healthy bat is left alone, they do not pose a threat to humans.
+When a healthy bat is left alone, it does not pose a threat to humans.

 That being said, it is important to know that bats can transmit rabies – a viral infection of the nervous system that only occurs in mammals.
 Though rabies is dangerous and almost always deadly if left untreated, it is preventable through medical care.
 The potential for bats to carry rabies does not mean they should be killed out of fear.
 According to Colorado Parks & Wildlife, “Studies [suggest] that less than 1 percent of all bats may be infected.”